This page tells you about the biological therapy lapatinib and its possible side effects. There is information about

 - Muscle and joint pain or back pain – this can usually be helped with mild painkillers

-- A mild effect on the liver – this is unlikely to cause symptoms, and your liver will almost certainly go back to normal after the treatment ends, but you will have regular blood tests to check how your liver is working
+- A mild effect on the liver – this is unlikely to cause symptoms.
+Your liver will almost certainly go back to normal after the treatment ends

 Between 1 and 10 in every 100 people have one or more of these.

-- Some people have an allergic reaction while having lapatinib treatment, usually at the first or second treatment – let your treatment team know immediately if you have any skin rashes, itching, feeling hot, shivering, going red in the face, feeling dizzy, headaches, shortness of breath, anxiety or a sudden need to pass urine
+- Some people have an allergic reaction while having lapatinib treatment, usually at the first or second treatment.
+Let your nurse know if you feel hot or have any skin rashes, itching, dizziness, headaches, or shivering.
+Also let them know if you have breathlessness, anxiety, flushing of the face, or a sudden need to pass urine

 - Brittle, chipped and ridged nails – some people have infection around the nail